Who Needs to Know? Minimal Knowledge for Optimal Coordination: Related Work

 A distinct line of research has been in the direction of analyzing and understanding \textit{conventions} that agents use to overcome coordination problems \cite{lewis1975conv, dylan2018silly}.
 We show that strategic equivalence relations naturally divide policies into the different conventions that agents could follow in a problem.
 Various measures \cite{FontaineB-RSS-21, fontaine2021diverse} have been developed to analyze the levels of coordination required in multiagent problems.
 However, all of these approaches are based on simulating agents' behaviors rather than directly analyzing the problem.

-Most close to our line of research are some works focused on understanding what the relevant pieces of information are in different decision making problems. \citet{pynadath2007minimal} discuss the idea of minimal models of belief that agents need to solve decision making problems. \citet{oliehoe2021influence} instead focus on how agents locally influence each other in factored partially observable stochastic games.
+Most close to our line of research are some works focused on understanding what the relevant pieces of information are in different decision making problems. \citet{pynadath2007minimal} discuss the idea of minimal models of belief that agents need to solve decision making problems. \citet{becker2003transition, witwicki2010influence, oliehoe2021influence} use the insight that it is unnecessary for every agent to know everything about other agents and focus on how agents locally influence each other by exploiting the structure of particular classes of games.
 Several works explore settings in which games have preexisting \textit{influence diagrams} that describe which decision variables are dependent on each other \cite{koller2003diagrams, kearns2013graphicalgames, mura2000game}.
-In contrast, our framework for computing strategically relevant information requires no preexisting assumptions or knowledge about how agents interact or influence each other within the decision making problem.
+In contrast, our framework for computing strategically relevant information requires no assumptions or structure in how agents interact or influence each other within the decision making problem.

 We find ourselves in the setting of cooperative (common-payoff) partially observable stochastic games, also known as decentralized partially observable Markov decision processes (DecPOMDPs).
 Our algorithms pull ideas from existing work on solving DecPOMDPs \cite{nair2003jesp, szer2006pointbased, seuken2007memory, dibangoye2016optimally}.
 We also draw inspiration from \citet{halpern2004knowledge} and model knowledge as \textit{possible worlds}.
 That is, we represent the knowledge that agents have about co-policies through the subset of possible co-policies that they cannot tell apart.